Egyptian National Railways: High-speed rail project

-On 1 September 2021, the National Authority for Tunnels signed a $4.5 billion contract with Siemens Mobility, Orascom Construction S.A.E. and Arab Contractors to build and maintain a 660 km high-speed electrified line connecting Ain Sokhna to Mersa Matruh and Alexandria.
+On 1 September 2021, the National Authority for Tunnels signed a $4.5 billion contract with Siemens Mobility, DB International Operations, Orascom Construction S.A.E. and Arab Contractors to build and maintain a 660 km high-speed electrified line connecting Ain Sokhna to Mersa Matruh and Alexandria.
 The line has been dubbed "Green Line" or "Suez Canal on rails", and is to be used by both freight and passenger trains.
 In addition to carrying out electrification and installation of ETCS Level 2, Siemens will supply Velaro high-speed trains, Desiro regional sets, and Vectron freight locomotives.
 Two further lines, one connecting the Greater Cairo region to Aswan, and Luxor via Hurghada to Safaga, were included in May 2022.

 Passenger trains

-ER is the backbone of passenger transportation in Egypt with 800 million passenger miles annually.
+ENR is the backbone of passenger transportation in Egypt with 800 million passengers annually.
 Air-conditioned passenger trains usually have 1st and 2nd class service, while non-airconditioned trains have 2nd and 3rd class.
 Most of the network connects the densely populated area of the Nile delta with Cairo and Alexandria as hubs.
 Train fares in commuter trains and 3rd class passenger trains are kept low as a social service.

-There are large volumes of tourist traffic during Eid; this causes problems due to a shortage of rolling stock.
+There are large volumes of tourist traffic during Eid, which may and will cause a shortage of available rolling stock.